 Nelson was accepted tactfully by the ageing ambassador and he did nothing to interfere in what was obviously becoming a very intense love affair.
 Nelson was vain and Emma played up to it.
 They were lovers from 1799 until Nelson’s death by which time they were virtually living as husband and wife and making only token efforts to conceal it.
 His marriage to Frances had been a failure, it was over by 1801, and his letters reveal increasing frustration and exasperation with her.
 He finally “dismissed” her (her own word) in 1801 in a very explicit and bluntly worded letter.
 Horatia had been born to Emma a few weeks earlier.

 Lady Emma Hamilton died in 1815 in Calais, aged fifty, penniless ten years after her beloved Nelson.
 Had it not been for the generosity of some of Nelson’s friends she would have died in a debtor’s prison.
+At that time, there were no quality medicines yet.
 What would the great admiral have thought ?
 It was entirely her own fault.
 Sir William had provided for her and so had Nelson and she could have lived comfortably though modestly if she had moderated her extravagant life style.
 It is interesting to note that Horatia took much pride in knowing that she was the daughter of Lord Nelson but she refused to acknowledge that Emma was her mother even though Emma had brought her up from birth.

 Although she was told many times that Emma may have been her mother, she refused to believe this.
 This may have been Emma’s doing because she never revealed Horatia’s mother’s name only saying that she “was too great to be mentioned”.
 Nelson’s own letters however reveal the truth – even if they are cryptic.